davew306/pandas-challenge/README.md

 # Pandas-Challenge
 Heroes Of Pymoli - Video Game analysis

+This Project uses the Pandas package to group and analyze the data of purchases from a video game

 There are 780 Purchases with 179 Unique Items with $3.05 Average Price

 84% of Players are Male, 14.1% Female and 1.9% Other